-- Medical/Dental Office - Hotel - Warehouse including Self-Storage Facilities - Light Manufacturing - of appropriate type - Mixed-use Developments, in appropriate locations - Single Family Residential, with cluster development required - Multi-Family Residential, with an appropriate scale and density
+- Medical/Dental Office - Self-Storage Facilities, located on a County or State road - Retail/Shopping Center, located on a County or State road - Hotel, located on a County or State road - Light Manufacturing - of appropriate type and located on a County or State road - Mixed-use Developments, in appropriate locations - Single Family Residential - Multi-Family Residential, with an appropriate scale and density

-Through the amendments to the B/BT District, the Village seeks to ensure that new developments within the B/BT District are in keeping with the character of the surrounding neighborhood, will not place an undue burden on municipal resources and infrastructure, and will protect natural resources such as steep slopes, wetlands, significant trees, and views.
+Through the amendment to the Comprehensive Plan with respect to the B/BT District, the Village seeks to ensure that new developments within the B/BT District are in keeping with the character of the surrounding neighborhood, will not place an undue burden on municipal resources and infrastructure, and will protect natural resources such as steep slopes, wetlands, significant trees, and public views.
+In addition, construction related impacts of future development projects should also be considered as part of the approvals process.
 If a particular development project is found to place an undue burden on Village resources, natural resources, or other environmental impact areas, measures to mitigate or eliminate the impact should be pursued during the regulatory approvals process.
 Redevelopment of the B/BT District properties should provide opportunities for the preservation of onsite open space and the provision of additional recreational amenities to the benefit of Village residents, where feasible.
 Where the provision of onsite recreational amenities are infeasible, the Village should consider the creation of a recreation fee for multi-family units to ensure that no impacts to recreation occur as a result of future residential development projects.
-Finally, in order to preserve onsite open space, clustering of single-family and townhome developments should be required and the lot coverage of commercial or offices uses should be limited.
+Finally, in order to preserve onsite open space, clustering of single-family and townhome developments should be considered and the lot coverage of commercial or offices uses should be appropriate.